outreachy/website/docs/organizer-manual.md

  - Outreachy PLC members approve or reject any general funding requests
  - Outreachy organizers approve or reject any additional interns

+## Conflicting intern selections

+In the case where applicants are selected for multiple projects, we go through a few steps:

+0. Are there enough co-mentors for the project such that the interns will have a 1:1 mentor ratio?
+If one community has more interns than they have mentors, then the applicant should be an intern for the other community.

+1. Start a discussion with the mentors about the quality of the applicant's contributions.

+Mentors - Has NAME shown they have the skills to be a successful intern?
+Are their contributions of high quality?
+Have they been consistent about communicating with mentors?
+Have they been consistently contributing?

+2. Does one project have another strong applicant they want to accept?

+If one project has no other strong applicants, the preference is that applicant interns with that project.
+The goal is to have as many interns as possible.

+3. What is the source of the intern funding for both projects?

+There is a slight preference from the Outreachy organizers to have the intern accepted by a community who is funding them from community sponsors.
+This maximized the number of interns we can accept.

+4. What is the intern's preference?

+If both mentors still want to accept the applicant after the discussion, the Outreachy organizer should contact the applicant and ask them which project they want to work on.

 ## Coordinating with Google Summer of Code

 If the internship aligns with Google Summer of Code, some Outreachy applicants may have applied for both Outreachy and Google Summer of Code.